Contents

 To simplify things, the testVerilog example cuts this all down so that just the first of the many divide-by-two circuit blocks.
 The abridged circuit produces the output signal FS02 from input signal FS01/ and implements what's known to electrical engineers as a "flip-flop".
 Here is an image of that circuit:

 Workflow Step 2: One way to create the netlist is to load the schematic file into eeschema, then from the main menu select File/Export/Netlist/OrcadPCB2/ExportNetlist and create a file called module.net.
-For this discussion, I did this from using KiCad v6, and got the resulting file
+For this discussion, I did this using KiCad v6, and got the resulting file

 ( { EESchema Netlist Version 1.1 created Tue 14 Jan 2025 05:51:55 AM CST }